google/docsy/content/en/docs/Getting started/_index.md

       directory (`docsy-example`) of your working copy to match, though everything will still work even if you don't.

-   1. Reconfigure
+   1. Configure
       [`origin`](https://help.github.com/en/articles/configuring-a-remote-for-a-fork)
       in your project.
-From your site's root directory, change `origin` to your new repo (otherwise you'll be trying to push changes to `google/docsy` rather than to your repo):
+From your site's root directory, set the URL for `origin` to your new repo (otherwise you'll be trying to push changes to `google/docsy` rather than to your repo):

-            git remote remove origin
-            git remote add origin https://github.com/MY-SITE/EXAMPLE.git
+            git remote set-url origin https://github.com/MY-SITE/EXAMPLE.git

    1. Verify that your remote is configured correctly by running: